Industry News

 Rear projection uses a translucent screen with the projector placed behind it.
 Light passes through the screen, creating an image visible to the audience.
 This method is ideal for exhibitions, stage performances, and control rooms.

-• Less affected by ambient light, offering higher contrast.
+• Less affected by ambient light, offering higher contrast and deeper blacks.

 • Ideal for high‑end displays and immersive experiences.